skip to Main Content

 Baiting:

 This is another type of phishing attack.
-In this method, attackers promise to give promising items or services to trick victims.
+In this method, attackers promise to trick victims with promising items or services.
 To avoid this, one must never open attachments or emails that are received from unknown sources.

 Do not get tempted by free offers.
 The antivirus or anti-malware software of the computers must always be kept updated.